Interests & Risks

 • Learn about how the game works and play along.

-• Know your teen’s passwords, screen names and the friends they are playing against and chatting with online.
+• Know your teen’s passwords, usernames, and the friends they are playing against and chatting with online.

 • Review the game’s guidelines and see if there is an option to report inappropriate activity.

-• Explain to your teen they should never meet in person with someone they’ve first met in a game without a parent or guardian present.
+• Explain to your teen they should never meet in person with someone they’ve first met in a game without a parent or safe adult present.

-• Remind your teen opponents online are not necessarily who they say they are and not to believe everything a person tells them online.
+• Remind them other users online are not necessarily who they say they are and not to believe everything a person tells them online.
 Remind them to block and report anyone who is inappropriate or offensive in games.

 • Have regular conversations about games they are playing and the opponents they play against in the games.

-Teens want to post their latest gaming review or make-up tutorial with friends online, and video-sharing sites can be a great outlet for their creativity, as well as a place to get lots of “likes.”
-They also enjoy browsing the thousands of clips uploaded by other users.
-Yet, on some video-sharing sites, teens can easily view or upload inappropriate videos, and comment sections can open them up to harassing statements.
+Video-sharing platforms can be a great outlet for creativity, and many teens enjoy browsing videos uploaded by other users.
+Yet, on some video-sharing platforms, teens can easily view or upload inappropriate videos and comment sections can open them up to harassing statements.

-• Many video-sharing sites do not provide the option of restricting who may view certain video clips.
+• Many video-sharing platforms do not provide the option of restricting who may view certain videos.

-• Teens can inadvertently give out personal information.
+• Teens can inadvertently give out personal information in videos.
 Backgrounds stating their school’s name or mentioning landmarks could allow someone to track where the teen lives.

-• Comment sections open up users to harassing and/or inappropriate responses to uploaded videos.
+• Comment sections open users to harassing and/or inappropriate responses to uploaded videos.

-• Be aware of who’s connecting with your teen on the site and what information they are sharing in their videos.
+• Be aware of who’s connecting with your teen on the platform and what information their teen is sharing in their videos.

-• Check out your teen’s favourite videos and the channels they’re subscribed to.
-These can give you clues about what they’re watching on the site.
+• Check out your teen’s favourite videos and the channels they subscribe to.
+These can give you clues about what type of content they’re watching on the site.

 • Review where and how to report inappropriate content found on the site.

-• Learn about the video-sharing site’s comments section to see if comments can be turned off or if they need to be approved before they are posted.
+• Learn about the video-sharing platform’s comments section to see if comments can be turned off.

 • Discuss what information your teen should and should not be revealing in their videos.